ecksun/wireguard-docs/README.md

 # Example Server-To-Server Config with Roaming Devices

-The complete example config for the setup below can be found here: https://github.com/pirate/wireguard-docs/tree/master/full-example (WARNING: do not use it on your devices without chaning the public/private keys!).
+The complete example config for the setup below can be found here: https://github.com/pirate/wireguard-docs/tree/master/full-example (WARNING: do not use it on your devices without changing the public/private keys!).

 ## Overview